amackenzie26/Horiseon-Accessibility-Update/README.md

 In this project, I was assigned to take existing HTML and CSS code from an existing website for Horiseon Digital Marketing and make it more accessible to users.
 I was also assigned to improve the semantics of the HTML and CSS documents.

+Here is a screenshot of the entire completed webpage:

 ## Getting Started

 Please visit https://amackenzie26.github.io/Horiseon-Accessibility-Update/ to view the completed website.
 Please use Google Chrome as the preferred browser to view the webpage and inspect using Google Chrome.